-Transferring assets for less than fair market value during the look-back period doesn't bar your parent from Medicaid eligibility forever, but it will result in a penalty period.
+Transferring or giving away assets during the look-back period doesn't bar your parents from Medicaid eligibility forever, but it will result in a penalty period.
 Calculating the length of this period depends on the cost of nursing homes in your area.
-You begin with the overall value of the assets your parent transferred or undersold, then divide that number by the average monthly cost of a nursing home in your state.
+You begin with the overall value of the assets your parent transferred or undersold and then divide that number by the average monthly cost of a nursing home in your state.

-For example, if your parent gave away $30,000 in assets, and if the average cost of a nursing home in your state is $5,000, your father would be ineligible for Medicaid for six months, or $30,000 divided by $5,000.
-The penalty period usually begins on the day your parent applies for Medicaid, assuming he meets all other qualifications.
+For example, if your father gave away $30,000 in assets, and if the average cost of a nursing home in your state is $5,000 per month, your father would be ineligible for Medicaid for six months ($30,000 divided by $5,000).
+The penalty period would begin on the day your father applies for Medicaid, assuming he meets all other qualifications.

 Not everything your parent own counts as an asset for Medicaid purposes.
 For instance, their home is generally exempt, unless they have a significant amount of equity in it.
 Even then, the equity won't count if your other parent (or stepparent) is living in the house, or a dependent child or other relative.
 At least one automobile is also exempt, as well as household goods, personal effects, life insurance policies, and assets that produce income.
 Other assets, including cash in the bank, can't add up to more than $2,000 for one parent or $3,000 for both parents (when both parents are applying for Medicaid-paid long-term care).
 The rules are different when only one parent is applying for Medicaid.